Formation of Spatial Patterns by Spin-selective Excitations of Interacting Fermions: Formation of periodic structures

-The photoexcitation is modeled by Peierls substitution \cite{Peierls1933,Mentink2015,PhysRevB.88.075135}.
-In this approach, the incident light is considered as a classical field and included in the Hamiltonian via minimal coupling \cite{Greiner2000}.
-In the usual modeling, this leads to a position- and time-dependent complex phase in the hopping amplitudes, and to additional local magnetic fields, which are often neglected.
+We start modeling the photoexcitation by Peierls substitution \cite{Peierls1933,Mentink2015,PhysRevB.88.075135}, which we apply to noninteracting electrons to explore the general features sketched above.
+In this approach, the incident light is considered as a classical field and included in the Hamiltonian via minimal coupling \cite{Greiner2000}, which corresponds to a situation with large photon numbers or high intensities of the applied light.
 In the following, we consider a generalization of the usual ansatz and assume that the effect of the light field can depend on the spin direction of the electrons.
-This is motivated by the realization of spin-selective photoexcitations, e.g., in spin polarized ARPES experiments \cite{Kirschner,ReviewSpinPolarizedPhotoemission,TrendsSpinResolvedPhotoelectronSpectroscopy,PRLSpinResolvedStudies} and through the tunability of parameters in experiments on optical lattices \cite{Bloch:2008p943}.
-Specifically, the photoexcitation leads to a tunneling amplitude
+This is motivated by the realization of spin-selective photoexcitations, e.g., in spin polarized \gls{ARPES} experiments \cite{Kirschner,ReviewSpinPolarizedPhotoemission,TrendsSpinResolvedPhotoelectronSpectroscopy,PRLSpinResolvedStudies} and through the tunability of parameters in experiments on optical lattices \cite{Bloch:2008p943}.
+The tunneling amplitude in equilibrium $\hopping$ is multiplied by a complex phase factor, which depends on the position $j$, on time $\tau$, and on the spin direction $\sigma$, leading to

-where $\hopping$ is the hopping amplitude in equilibrium.
 The coefficient $\alpha_\sigma$ takes either the value one, if the light field couples with the electrons of spin direction $\sigma$, or zero, if the coupling is suppressed.
-The time and space-dependent vector potential is
+The vector potential $A(j,\tau)$ and magnetic field $B(j,\tau)$ are specified by

-with parameters specified in detail in \cite{peierls_sm}.
-With the values chosen, the magnetic field $B(j,\tau) \ll \Delta$ so that it will be disregarded in the following.
+Here, $c$ denotes the speed of light, $\lambda$ the wavelength of the incoming light, which we assume for the sake of simplicity to be monochromatic, $e_{\rm el}$ is the charge of the electron, and $a_0$ is the lattice constant.
+We assume the light pulse to have a Gaussian envelope with amplitude $E_0$, peak at time $\tau = \tau_0$ and width $\frac{s}{c\sqrt 2}$ in the time domain.
+We work in units, in which $\hbar = e_{\rm el} = a_0 = 1$, leading to the values displayed in \cref{tab:values}.
+These values are used throughout the paper for the photoexcitation if not stated otherwise.